How Moore Barlow's New Leadership Team Built High Performance from Day One Using Psychology and Expert Facilitation

 The psychometrics were just the start.
 Katherine credits Ines' strong facilitation skills with her ability to get the team working together:

 "Each of us came to the session with a big list of things to do – there was a mammoth spreadsheet, which was quite overwhelming.
 Ines helped us clarify our vision and prioritise our immediate and mid-range deliverables.
-More than that, she got us talking about enablers, blockers, and, crucially, the interdependencies.
+More than that, she got us talking about enablers, blockers, and, crucially, interdependencies.
 This was the first time we’d spent dedicated time together looking at everything in the round, rather than just our own areas."

 Katherine acknowledges the value that Ines brought to the session: